Crime in Cuba: Possessing or distributing "anti-revolutionary" materials

+Independent journalism

+The Castro regime has tightly controlled the media in Cuba, with strict state censorship and control over all forms of communication.
+Independent journalism that challenges the official government narrative or exposes corruption or human rights abuses has been criminalized, with journalists facing harassment, detention, and imprisonment on trumped-up charges such as "spreading false news" or "subversion against the state."

+Human rights activism

+Human rights activists who have sought to document and raise awareness about human rights violations in Cuba, including issues such as arbitrary detentions, lack of freedom of speech and assembly, and mistreatment of prisoners, have faced criminalization and persecution by the Castro regime.
+Charges such as "disturbing public order" or "inciting subversion" have been used to silence human rights defenders and prevent them from advocating for the protection of human rights.

+Attempting to leave the country without permission

+The Castro regime has tightly controlled travel and migration in Cuba, requiring individuals to obtain exit permits from the government to leave the country legally.
+Those who attempt to leave Cuba without permission, often in search of better economic opportunities or to flee political persecution, have faced criminal charges such as "illegal emigration" or "desertion" and have been subject to punishment, including imprisonment and confiscation of property.

 Jineterismo

 In Cuba, jineterismo is a category of illegal or semi-legal economic activities related to tourism in Cuba.
 It covers a broad range of activities including prostitution and pimping, as well as other forms of hustling, such as selling black-market and counterfeit goods, providing private taxi services and serving as informal tourist guides.
-The term can also be applied to those activities of professional white-collar workers that generate income from interaction with peers abroad.

 The word derives from the Spanish jinete ("horserider").
 Jinetear, meaning "to jockey", refers to the competitive act of riding a horse for economic reward.
 A male practitioner is a jinetero, a female jinetera.
 The term jineterismo became widely used in the 1990s as a synonym for prostitution in Cuba, with prostitutes being referred to as jineteras.
-The United States Department of State defines jineteros as:
+The United States Department of State defines jineteros as: street "jockeys", who specialize in swindling tourists.
+Most jineteros speak English and go out of their way to appear friendly, by offering to serve as tour guides or to facilitate the purchase of cheap cigars, for example.